Hepatitis C Virus Genotype, Serum

 An "Undetected" result indicates the absence of detectable hepatitis C virus (HCV) RNA in the specimen.

-An "Indeterminate" result may be due to 1 or more of the following causes: 1) Low HCV RNA level (ie, <500 IU/mL), 2) Probe reactivity with multiple HCV genotypes, or 3) Variation in HCV target sequence with mismatches to PCR primers and/or probes.
+An "Indeterminate" result may be due to 1 or more of the following causes: 1) low HCV RNA level (ie,<500 IU/mL), 2) HCV genotype 6; 3) probe reactivity with multiple HCV genotypes, or 4) variation in patient's HCV target sequences with mismatches to PCR primers and/or probes.
+Specimens generating indeterminate results with this assay will be automatically evaluated with the subsequent test HCVGR / Hepatitis C Virus Genotype Resolution, Serum.

-A genotype result of "1" without a subtype result may be due to 1 or more of the following causes: 1) Low HCV RNA level (ie, <500 IU/mL), 2) Probe reactivity with multiple genotype 1 subtypes, or 3) Variation in HCV genotype 1 target sequence.
+An HCV genotype result of "1" without a subtype result may be due to 1 or more of the following causes: 1) low HCV RNA level (ie, <500 IU/mL), 2) probe reactivity with multiple genotype 1 subtypes, 3) variation in HCV genotype 1 target sequence, or 4) misclassification of some true genotype 6 strains.

 This assay is able to differentiate between HCV subtypes 1a and 1b.
 However, subtypes are not reported for HCV genotypes 2 to 5 due to limitations of the current genotyping assay in accurately differentiating the various subtypes of these genotypes.